Logger framework

 Configuration of the LogRotateBufferAppender

-The following table shows LogRotateBufferAppender
+The following table shows LogRotateBufferAppender specific settings:

 Key |